Behind the scenes: The Amazing story of Friendship Lights and the Mythical Friendship Factory

 The story continues today and I’d like you to be a part of it.
 I am open to your thoughts, feelings and suggestions.
+If you feel my story will help your team, students or group, feel free to contact me to speak at your event.
 I can be contacted via Email.

 Things you can do:

-- Read what others think of Friendship Lights
+- Read what others say about Friendship Lights

 - See what the news media is saying

-- Pass on the good vibes, give one to a friend
+- Pass on the good vibes, Order one for you and a friend

 - Volunteer to help out in the making process and community outreach